Char kway teow @ Restoran Lee Heng 利兴美食中心 | Junction of Jalan Sagu 1 and Sagu 4, Taman Daya, Johor Bahru ⏰ 8am to 1pm (Monday off) |

 A few fresh, small blood cockles (see ham).

-The fried egg is served in one piece instead of being stir fried into the noodles (as is usually done).
+The fried egg is served in one piece instead of being scrambled and stir-fried into the noodles (as is usually done elsewhere).

 The fried kway teow is laid hot on a small square of banana leaf - a nice touch which I appreciate.